Unity-Technologies/com.unity.probuilder/Documentation~/workflow-edit-tips.md

 # Ideal geometry

 When you create buildings and other architectural structures, you can use Unity's grid snapping to help you stick to right angles and perfect lines.
-It also makes you less likely to accidentally move vertices past an adjacent vertex, which would create realistically impossible geometry.
+It also makes you less likely to accidentally move vertices past an adjacent vertex, which would create impossible geometry.

 To make it easier to combine pieces of your buildings together later on, only use only 90-degree and 45-degree angles when building, and avoid unusual or unrealistic angles.
 For example, if you build the shell of a house as one Mesh and a staircase as a second Mesh, it is easier to fit the two together if they are aligned perfectly.